-- Your group will need to bring sack lunches which can be eaten at the Opry Shelter. - Restrooms are also available at this location. - Please assist us in keeping the Museum clean and remind your students and adults to throw away all garbage in the Opry Shelter and in the restrooms.
-Please also use the hand sanitizers whenever going into the restroom. - Thirty to 40-minutes is allotted for lunch.
-Please stay on time so your afternoon sessions are not delayed. - During the current COVID-19 pandemic, the Historic Village Drug Store will not be selling lunch.
-Adult chaperones will need to bring their own lunch to eat onsite.
+- Your group will need to bring sack lunches which can be eaten at the Opry Shelter. - Restrooms are also available at this location. - Please assist us in keeping the Museum clean and remind your students and adults to throw away all garbage including in the restrooms. - Thirty to 40-minutes is allotted for lunch.
+Please stay on time so your afternoon sessions are not delayed. - The Historic Village Drug Store will sell lunch for adults only.
+Adults are welcome to purchase lunch and eat in the Opry Shelter.
+The Drug Store is not open on Mondays and there is a minimum of a \$5 purchase for credit/debit cards.